bhelx/pirogue/README.md

 <img align="right" width="100" src="pirogue.jpg">

 A Cajun Pirogue is a small, flat bottomed boat built for the shallow marshes and bayous in Louisiana.
-It's said that a pirogue can "can float on a heavy dew".
+It's said that a pirogue can "float on a heavy dew".

 ## Running